arabnejad/HiDALGO_FabSim3_Tutorial/README.md

 	```

 ### Solution 2: Using pre-configured Docker image
 Make sure you have Docker installed on Mac machine.
-To install it, you can follow the institution form this website : [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/)
+To install it, you can follow the institution form this website : [https://docs.docker.com/docker-for-mac/install/](https://docs.docker.com/docker-for-mac/install/).
  -   The rest of the configuration is the same as Ubuntu machines.
-Please follow instructions provided in [Solution 2 for Ubuntu machines](#docker)
+Please follow instructions provided in [Solution 2 for Ubuntu machines](#docker).

 ## For Windows based machines
-The suggested approach is installing Ubuntu in a VirtualBox VM. and follow the Ubuntu based machine instructions
+The suggested approach is installing Ubuntu in a VirtualBox VM. and follow the Ubuntu based machine instructions.